foreverphoenix/the-phoenix-flavour/content/bg/tool-setup/creation-kit.md

 Close and re-open **Mod Organizer 2**.
 It should automatically recognise the presence of the Creation Kit which should appear in the executables drop-down.

-Before you can run the CK through MO2, you need to manually add its Steam App ID in the [executable settings](/Pictures/bg/additional-modules/creation-kit/mo2-executables-settings.png):
+Before you can run the Creation Kit through MO2, you need to manually add its Steam AppID `1946180` in the [executable settings](/Pictures/bg/additional-modules/creation-kit/mo2-executables-settings.png):

 ![CK MO2 Shortcut](/Pictures/bg/tool-setup/ck/ck-steam-appid.png)